OSGeo/OSGeoLive-doc/doc/quickstart/gpsprune_quickstart.rst

 In this Quick Start, we will load and view a data file included on this live image, and access some online information to supplement it.
 It will be useful therefore if you have some kind of internet connection for this demonstration.

-Getting Started
+.. contents:: Contents

+Start @NAME_gpsprune@
 ================================================================================

-To run GpsPrune on the live system, select the icon "GpsPrune" in the Navigation and Maps menu.
+From the Start menu, choose :menuselection:`Navigation and Maps --> GpsPrune`.
 This will then give you the empty window shown below.

 .. image:: /images/projects/gpsprune/gpsprune_emptywindow.png
    :scale: 55